markdown-it/markdown-it/docs/architecture.md

 ## Data flow

-Input data is piped via nestesd chains of rules.
+Input data is parsed via nested chains of rules.
 There are 3 nested chains - `core`, `block` & `inline`:

 ```
 core
-    core.rule1
+    core.rule1 (normalize)
-    ... (normalize)
+    ...
+    core.ruleX

     block
-        block.rule1
+        block.rule1 (blockquote)
         ...
         block.ruleX

+    core.ruleX1 (intermediate rule that applies on block tokens, nothing yet)
+    ...
     core.ruleXX
-    ... (nothing yet)

-    inline (applyed to each block token with "inline" type)
+    inline (applied to each block token with "inline" type)
-        inline.rule1
+        inline.rule1 (text)
         ...
         inline.ruleX

-    core.ruleYY
+    core.ruleYY (applies to all tokens)
     ... (abbreviation, footnote, typographer, linkifier)

 ```

-Mutable data are:

-- array of tokens
-- `env` sandbox
+The result of the parsing is a *list of tokens*, that will be passed to the `renderer` to generate the html content.

+These tokens can be themselves parsed again to generate more tokens (ex: a `list token` can be divided into multiple `inline tokens`).

-Tokens are the "main" data, but some rules can be "splitted" to several chains, and need sandbox for exchange.
-Also, `env` can be used to inject per-render variables for your custom parse and render rules.
+An `env` sandbox can be used alongside tokens to inject external variables for your parsers and renderers.

-Each chain (core / block / inline) has independent `state` object, to isolate data and protect code from clutter.
+Each chain (core / block / inline) uses an independent `state` object when parsing data, so that each parsing operation is independent and can be disabled on the fly.

 ## Token stream

-Instead of traditional AST we use more low-level data representation - tokens.
+Instead of traditional AST we use more low-level data representation - *tokens*.
-Difference is simple:
+The difference is simple:

-- Tokens are sequence (Array).
+- Tokens are a simple sequence (Array).
 - Opening and closing tags are separate tokens.
-- There are special token objects, "inline containers", having nested token sequences with inline markup (bold, italic, text, ...).
+- There are special token objects, "inline containers", having nested tokens. sequences with inline markup (bold, italic, text, ...).

-Each token has common fields:
+Each token has some common fields:

 - __type__ - token name.
-- __level__ - nesting level, useful to seek closeing pair.
+- __level__ - nesting level, useful to seek closing pair.
 - __lines__ - [begin, end], for block tokens only.
 Range of input lines, compiled to this token.

-Inline container (`type === "inline"`) has additional properties:
+Inline tokens (`type === "inline"`) have additional properties:

 - __content__ - raw text, unparsed inline content.
-- __children__ - token stream for parsed content.
+- __children__ - nested token stream.

-In total, token stream is:
+In total, a token stream is:

 - On the top level - array of paired or single "block" tokens:
   - open/close for headers, lists, blockquotes, paragraphs, ...
-  - codes, fenced blocks, horisontal rules, html blocks, inlines containers
+  - codes, fenced blocks, horizontal rules, html blocks, inlines containers
-- Each inline containers have `.children` property with token stream for inline content:
+- Each inline token have a `.children` property with a nested token stream for inline content:
   - open/close for strong, em, link, code, ...
   - text, line breaks

 Why not AST?
 Because it's not needed for our tasks.
 We follow KISS principle.
-If you whish - you can call parser without renderer and convert token stream to AST.
+If you wish - you can call a parser without a renderer and convert the token stream to an AST.

-Where to search more details about tokens:
+More details about tokens:

 - [Renderer source](https://github.com/markdown-it/markdown-it/blob/master/lib/renderer.js)
 - [Live demo](https://markdown-it.github.io/) - type your text ant click `debug` tab.